 Neuro-based Teaching Methodologies

-MiniChess classes are a structured, curriculum-integrated programme offered face-to-face within the school timetable, typically aligned with Mathematics and/or Entrepreneurship.
-The programme spans five developmental levels, from StartSmart (4-5 year-olds) to Level 3 (up to 11 year-olds), effectively fostering critical thinking, problem-solving, and core STEM development.
+MiniChess classes are delivered as a structured, curriculum-integrated programme within the school timetable, typically aligned with mathematics and or entrepreneurship.
+The programme spans five developmental levels, from Start Smart for 4 to 5 year olds to Level 3 for learners up to 11 years old, and is designed to strengthen critical thinking, problem-solving and core STEM development.

 Overview

-The programme is presented by qualified specialist MiniChess teachers or accredited in-school staff, ensuring high-quality instruction with all required teaching materials and equipment provided.
-Schools, governing bodies, and alternative organisations interested in implementing this valuable programme can initiate a consultation to finalise a model tailored to their specific institutional needs.
+The programme is presented by qualified specialist MiniChess teachers or accredited in-school staff, ensuring high-quality instruction, with all required teaching materials and equipment provided.
+Schools, governing bodies and alternative organisations interested in implementing this valuable programme can initiate a consultation to finalise a model tailored to their specific institutional needs.

-The weekly MiniChess-classes are presented over 5 Levels, according to the School-agreement:
+The weekly MiniChess classes are presented over 5 Levels, according to the school agreement:

-- The StartSmart level (4-5 years old)
+- Start Smart level (4 to 5 years old)

-- The Level R (6-7 years old)
+- Level R (6 to 7 years old)

-- MiniChess Levels 1, 2 and 3 (7-12 years old)
+- MiniChess Levels 1, 2 and 3 (7 to 12 years old)

 Process Forward